Startup Definitions

 Series A, B, C, D, E, F+Different rounds of venture capital funding for startups as they grow and scale.

-Series EPursued for additional capital to meet growth targets, improve market position, or achieve profitability.
-Supports further expansion or overcoming challenges.
+Series EPursued for additional capital to meet growth targets or improve market position.

 Serviceable Available Market (SAM)The possible market targeted by a product within reach.